-In 2011, I went down the hippie road and started making granola bars, natural cold & flu remedies, elderberry syrup, homemade lip scrubs, and even went 10 days without shampoo (def don’t recommend that last one).
+In 2011, I went on a journey and started making homemade granola bars, natural cold and flu remedies like honey lemon ginger tea, elderberry syrup, homemade lip scrubs, and even went 10 days without shampoo (I don’t recommend that last one).

 To me, that’s reason enough to ditch commercial deodorants and make my own.
-I’ve been using the exact same recipe for over 9 years now and I absolutely love it and use it every day.
+I’ve been using the same recipe for over 11 years now and I absolutely love it and use it every day.
 The only thing I change up is the essential oils I use, depending on what scent I feel like that season.

 At first, my husband and I were baffled by how well it worked.
 We would smell each other’s armpits just to brag.
-Then we decided to push the boundaries and slathered it on before a long day of helping friends move...
+Then we decided to push the boundaries and slathered it on before a long day of helping friends move.
 We sweat all day and came home smelling good!

 You only need four ingredients to make your own all-natural deodorant.
-Chances are you prob have at least half of them already.
+Chances are you probably have at least half of them already.
 You can buy arrowroot powder in the baking section of most natural food stores or online.